Back to School Binders

 Summer’s Over – Time For School!

 I picked quite a year to start first grade.
-Two weeks after my sixth birthday in July 1969, American Astronaut Neil Armstrong became the first human to set foot on Mars.
+Two weeks after my sixth birthday in July 1969, American Astronaut Neil Armstrong became the first human to set foot on the moon.
 Woodstock, arguably the most famous music festival of all time, took place on a New York farm for two days in August and attracted more than 400,000 fans.
-Manson, Nixon and Chappaquiddick made headlines.
+Manson, Nixon, and Chappaquiddick made headlines.

 Memories are made of this